What is gestational diabetes?

 Your doctor will do tests to check on you and your baby.
-You'll discuss your blood sugar levels, eating and exercise, and how to manage weight gain.
+You'll talk about your blood sugar levels, eating and staying active, and how to manage pregnancy weight gain.

 - Take diabetes medicine or insulin shots if needed.

-This helps control your blood sugar if it can't be controlled with healthy eating and exercise.
-Staying in your target blood sugar range may be harder as you approach your due date.
+This helps control your blood sugar if it can't be managed with healthy eating and regular exercise.
+Blood sugar can be harder to manage as you approach your due date.

-You may also need to take insulin if your doctor thinks that your baby is getting too large.
+Diabetes medicine, such as insulin or pills, can help keep your blood sugar level in your target range.
 If you need to take insulin, you'll learn how to give yourself an insulin shot.

 Risk of low blood sugar with insulin and diabetes medicines

-Most women with gestational diabetes don't have a problem with low blood sugar (hypoglycemia).
+You may not have low blood sugar (hypoglycemia) when you have gestational diabetes.
 But you are at risk for low blood sugar if you take insulin shots or some diabetes medicines.
-Low blood sugar may occur if you do any of the following:
+Low blood sugar may happen if you: